GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 #### Local variables

-Local variables should get a link:
+Local variables should get a link to their definition (not their type):

 ```rust
 fn f(mut a: String) {